A gaze into the future

 The People’s Action for Learning (PAL) Network was established to facilitate the uptake and sharing of this approach across countries,” says Ramya Vivekanandan.

 For more information on the citizen-led assessment approach, please visit the PAL Network webpage.

 3. We will all relate to the issue of fragility

 2022 will also be the year where the education community gears up for the replenishment for “Education Cannot Wait” – a new global fund to increase the quality of education in emergencies.
-The replenishment is scheduled for the spring of 2023 but the debates on how to deliver a more collaborate and rapid response to the educational needs of children affected by crisis will present itself throughout the year, predicts Kira Boe from Oxfam IBIS.
+The replenishment is scheduled for the spring of 2023 but the debates on how to deliver a more collaborate and rapid response to the educational needs of children affected by crisis will present itself throughout the year, predicts Kira Boe from Oxfam Denmark.

 “There is a realization that relatively stable situations can easily become vulnerable or turn into a crisis, as we have just seen in Afghanistan.
 Therefore, I expect a push from both GPE and Education Cannot Wait to link the normal-situation advocacy with the work related to education in emergencies.

 I look forward to following this and really encourage those of you with seats in the local education groups or education clusters to take this opportunity of including new actors and perspectives on education,” says Kira Boe.